fusioncharts/dev_centre_docs/chart-guide/standard-charts/sunburst-chart.md

 The chart will look as shown below:

-LIVE CHART
+{% embed_chart standard-charts-sunburst-chart-example-13.js %}

-Click here to edit the above chart.
+Click [here](https://jsfiddle.net/fusioncharts/obLdxshu/) to edit this chart.